 Create a clear process covering each stage of the contractor engagement process.
 Contractors will meet a compliance gate when it is the difference between signing a contract or missing out, but setting out your requirement for ongoing governance over the life of the project and how you will enforce it shows them you mean business and leaves little doubt you are serious about governance.

 5. Make the process engaging

 Using innovative means to engage through SMS, mobile apps, email, broadcast messaging and visible systems makes your requirements easier to follow.
-Engaging workers through use of technology not only removes paperwork, but it also creates the evidence trail you need.
+Engaging workers through the use of technology not only removes paperwork, but also creates the evidence trail you need.
 Making your process easy to follow means avoidance is harder.

 You will see the benefits across the life of your project and into the next project.